microsoft/azure-pipelines-tasks/Tasks/SqlAzureDataWarehouseDacpacDeploymentV0/README.md

 - **Azure SQL Server Name\*:** The connection string for Azure SQL Server - the format is the same as SQL Server Management Studio.
 For example, FabrikamSQL.database.windows.net, 1433 or FabrikamSQL.database.windows.net are both valid Azure SQL Server names.

-- **Database Name\*:** The name of the Azure SQL data warehouse like FabrikanDB.
+- **Data Warehouse Name\*:** The name of the Azure SQL data warehouse like FabrikanDB.
 The database will be created new if it does not exist, else it will be updated if it already exists.

 - **SQL Username\*:** The Azure SQL Data Warehouse task uses SQL Authentication to authenticate with the Azure SQL Server and this parameter specifies the Azure SQL Data Warehouse administrator login.